-Eye banks restore sight and change lives in their local communities and around the world by facilitating donation and providing ocular tissue for transplant, research and education.
+Eye banks are facilities where eye bankers restore sight and change lives in their local communities and around the world by facilitating cornea donation and providing ocular tissue for transplant, research, and education.

-An eye bank is a non-profit organization that obtains, medically evaluates and distributes ocular tissue for transplant, research, and education.
-On average, U.S. eye banks provide tissue for over 85,000 sight-restoring corneal transplants each year.
+EBAA eye banks are non-profit organizations that obtain, medically evaluate, and distribute ocular tissue for transplant, research, and education.
+On average, U.S. EBAA eye banks provide tissue for more than 85,000 sight-restoring corneal transplants each year.

 EBAA Member eye banks serve all 50 U.S. states, Washington DC, Puerto Rico, and locations around the world.
-Eye banks can be eye only, eye and tissue, or part of an organ procurement organization, and they vary in the functions that are performed including: recovery, storage, tissue evaluation, donor eligibility determination, processing and distribution.
-In addition to the core functions, many eye banks conduct or provide tissue for innovative research to advance eye banking and sight restoration.
+Eye banks can be eye only, eye and tissue, or part of an organ procurement organization, and they vary in the functions that are performed including: recovery, storage, tissue evaluation, donor eligibility determination, processing, and distribution.
+Besides core functions, many eye banks conduct or provide tissue for innovative research to advance eye banking and sight restoration.

-The EBAA Medical Standards, along with the Food and Drug Administration (FDA) regulations, are the foundation for eye bank procedures, ensuring that all tissue is recovered, processed, and distributed in adherence to approved medical processes and resulting in healthy high quality tissue for the recipient.
-The majority of EBAA Member eye banks are EBAA Accredited which means that their processes and facilities have undergone thorough inspection by peer eye bank professionals and corneal surgeons and meet industry standards and regulations.
+EBAA Medical Standards and Food and Drug Administration (FDA) regulations are the foundation for eye bank procedures, ensuring that all tissue is recovered, processed, and distributed in adherence to approved medical processes and resulting in the healthiest, most high quality tissue with the best possible outcomes for recipients.
+The majority of EBAA Member eye banks are EBAA Accredited which assures that their processes and facilities have undergone thorough inspection by peer eye bank professionals and corneal surgeons, meeting or exceeding industry standards and regulations.